junyixu/TrixiEnzyme.jl/docs/src/index.md

 ## Configuring Batch Size

+To utilize `Enzyme.BatchDuplicated`, one can create a tuple containing duals (or shadows).
 TrixiEnzyme.jl performs partial derivative evaluation on one "batch" of the input vector at a time.
 Each differentiation of a batch requires a call to the target function as well as additional memory proportional to the square of the batch's size.
 Thus, a smaller batch size makes better use of memory bandwidth at the cost of more calls to the target function,